chesslablab/chess-data/README.md

 	$ php cli/seed/players.php data/players/Carlsen.pgn

-`tournaments` with the files found in `data/tournaments`:

-	$ php cli/seed/tournaments.php data/tournaments

 #### Data Preparation for Further AI Training

 First things first, make sure the `endgames` and the `players` tables have been seeded with data.